evatrium/capsule/docs/extras.md

 ```
 ### store
 'store' is the most root level accessor of state.
 inpired by another one of developit's micro libraries [unistore](https://github.com/developit/unistore/blob/master/src/index.js).
-You can view my only slightly differnt implementation of it [Here](https://github.com/iosio/capsule/blob/master/src/createStore.js) for more info in the comments.
+You can view my, only slightly, differnt implementation of it [Here](https://github.com/iosio/capsule/blob/master/src/createStore.js) for more info in the comments.

 ```js
 Capsule({